ScottPlot/ScottPlot.NET/content/cookbook/4.1/recipes/heatmap_gaussian.md

 ---
+noindex: true
-Title: "Gaussian Interpolation - ScottPlot 4.1 Cookbook"
+title: "Gaussian Interpolation - ScottPlot 4.1 Cookbook"
 Description: "Heatmaps can be created from 2D data points using bilinear interpolation with Gaussian weighting.
 This option results in a heatmap with a standard deviation of 4."
 Date: 2024-01-21
 Version: ScottPlot 4.1.71